GekkaSaori/DPB4B/README.md

 - Pygments package in Python

 ## FAQ
+0. Q: Why didn't you update the PDF file for a long time though you **DID** update your source code?

+   A: Because the PDF file is huge, so it takes a long time to upload the file.

 1. Q: Why no English version?

    A: My English is poor, so maybe no English version.
 Sorry for that.